mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 ##### 14:00

-If you attend the [sesshin](glossary#sesshin), even for today, the sitting, I think you have a lot of questions.
+If you attend the [sesshin](glossary#sesshin), even for today, the [sitting](glossary#sitting), I think you have a lot of questions.
 But whatever you think, if you see human beings who are really ignorant, who don’t understand this kind of practice, who don’t understand the depth of human life or who are not interested in this kind of understanding – it doesn’t mean you should give up.
 It doesn’t mean you should be engaged in [a] normal human life, forgetting this kind of practice, forgetting the understanding deeply of human beings.
 It doesn’t mean that.
 If you give up this kind of practice, there is no compassion.
 Who helps human beings except you, except each of us individually?
 Who helps [then]?
 No one helps.

 So, you can help; each of us individually can help.
 This is [a] point.
 If you see [the] really ignorant human world, [with] ignorant people fighting each other – at that time you can really practice.
 That’s why you have to practice at that time: because that practice originates from your compassion.

 Compassion is not something given by Buddhas or Buddhist teachings; compassion comes from *you*.
-Each of us individually: understanding [yourself], understanding people, how ignorant [people] are, how wonderful the enlightened world is – we have to understand ... even though there is only you who practices, who tries to understand the human world deeply.
+Each of us individually: understanding [yourself], understanding people, how ignorant [people] are, how wonderful the enlightened world is.
+We have to understand ... even though there is only you who practices, who tries to understand the human world deeply.

 Lots of human beings are really ignorant; even [with] this, we have to have compassion, and to practice.
 Even though they don’t understand now, we should sow a seed for future generations.